pitfail/pitfail-reports/proposal/proposal.rst

 Expected Audience
 ~~~~~~~~~~~~~~~~~
-Pitfail is expected to We imagine the software will be used by
+Existing financial engineering simulations appear to be targetted primarily at
+students.
+Pitfail aims to make things easier for the casual user without
+compromising its usefulness to students and teachers.
+As such, the expected
+audience for Pitfail consists of:

-- Teachers and their students in economics classes
+- Teachers and students in economics classes
-- Curious people who want to try out trading in a simulated environment.
+- Curious individuals who want to try trading with no personal no-risk.

-The features are designed with those groups in mind.
-Most trading simulation
-websites appear to be targeted primarily at students.
-Pitfail aims to make
+All of the features and design decisions described below were chosen with both
+of these target groups in mind, with a special emphasis on making the
-things easier for the casual user.
+simulation approachable for casual users.

 Accessing the software
 ~~~~~~~~~~~~~~~~~~~~~~